Investor favorite NiSource faces questions after Massachusetts explosions

 NiSource spokesman Ken Stammen declined to comment on the financial impact of the blasts, whose cause remains under investigation.

 Guggenheim Partners analyst Shar Pourreza said his current “neutral” rating on NiSource mainly reflects its high valuation, driven by a strong earnings and growth outlook.
-With a gain of 138 percent over the past five years through Thursday, NiSource had outperformed all other utilities in the S&P 500, with that sector gaining just 46 percent in the period.
+With a gain of 138 percent over the past five years through Thursday, NiSource had outperformed all other utilities in the S&P 500 .SPLRCU, with that sector gaining just 46 percent in the period.

 Friday’s stock decline marked a contrast to the role NiSource and other utilities have played as safe bets in many portfolios.

-Managers of NiSource’s top fund investor, the T. Rowe Price Capital Appreciation Fund, wrote in a June 30 report they loaded up on utilities to reduce risk.
+Managers of NiSource’s top fund investor, the T. Rowe Price Capital Appreciation Fund (PRWCX.O), wrote in a June 30 report they loaded up on utilities to reduce risk.
 Disclosures show the fund held 16.8 million NiSource shares on June 30, up from 14.3 million on March 31.

 “We believe utilities are the safest, most defensive sector in the S&P 500, and we believe many of the names that we own have the potential to grow earnings between 5 percent and 7 percent per year while offering dividend yields above 3 percent with limited economic risk,” wrote the managers, led by David Giroux.